-In terms of ethnicity, most of the population (87.2 per cent) were classified as 'white Irish' in the 2016 census.
-A further 8.2 per cent had another 'white' background.
-There were a small number of Irish Travellers (0.8 per cent).
-Most of the remainder of the population were of black or Asian ethnicity.
+Most of the population of Co.
+Tipperary (83.24 per cent) were classified as 'white Irish' in the 2022 census.
+A further 7.97 per cent had another 'white' background.
+There were a small number of Irish Travellers (0.86 per cent).
+Most of the remainder of the population were of black or Asian ethnicity, indicating a lower ethnic mix in the county compared to the state, where 76.56 per cent of the population were 'white Irish'.